Blog Posts by Jonathan Parnell

 Since YouVersion was created in 2008, it has become the most widely used Bible app, recently reaching over 100 million downloads worldwide.
 It is available on nearly every mobile device manufactured today.

-Last year they identified the most bookmarked verses within the app.
-These are the verses that have been highlighted most often…Continue Reading
+Last year they identified the most bookmarked verses within the app.…Continue Reading

 The Main Ingredient in Effective Prayer